hamzahc1/FoundersAcademyEngWeek/Project2/README.md

 ```

 ## Deployment

 We will deploy our API using pythonanywhere.com, which will allow us to easily expose our API to the public.

+Steps:
+1. Sign up for an account with your email at https://www.pythonanywhere.com/registration/register/beginner/
+2. End tour
+3. Open Web Tab
+4. Create new Web App
+5. Click Next
+6. Click on Flask
+7. IMPORTANT: Python 3.8
+8. rename to app.py
+9. Should create your API.
+10. Upload/overwrite the app.py file with our Sublime text file on our computers
+11. Upload the database.JSON file to your file list
+12. Hit Save + Refresh
+13.